acceleratedscience/openad-service-bmfm-pm/README.md

 ## About

 <!-- description -->
-This OpenAD service provides access to the **Biomedmultialignment** foundation model with checkpoints for the following two properties:
+This OpenAD service provides access to the **Biomedmultialignment** foundation model with checkpoints for the following properties:

 | Sol | DTI |
 | --- | --- |